raycarter/often_used_linux_cli_commands/README.md

 	# merge other branch using strategy "recursive", but only by conflicts using changes of incoming branch
 	git merge -X theirs

+	# fast foreward merge into other branch without checkout it first
+	git fetch . master:release # . means using local repo; merge master into release

 	# make commits as if they took place after other commits in other branch were made
 	git rebase origin/master master